Skip to main content

 End-to-end encryption

 End-to-end encryption ensures that a message is turned into a secret message by its original sender, and decoded only by its final recipient.
 Other forms of encryption may depend on encryption performed by third-parties.
-That means that those parties have to be trusted with the original text.
+That means that those parties have to be trusted with the original data.
 End-to-end encryption is generally regarded as safer, because it reduces the number of parties who might be able to interfere or break the encryption.

 HTTPS

 If you've ever seen a web address spelled out as “http://www.example.com/”, you'll recognize the “http” bit of this term.
-HTTP (hypertext transfer protocol) is the way a web browser on your machine talks to a remote web server.
-Unfortunately, standard http sends text insecurely across the Internet.
+HTTP (hypertext transfer protocol ) is the way a web browser on your machine talks to a remote web server.
+Unfortunately, standard http sends text insecurely across the internet.
 HTTPS (the S stands for “secure”) uses encryption to better protect the data you send to websites, and the information they return to you, from prying eyes.

 Data